Pacific: Cyclone Harold

-It will also be used to assist Vanuatu Broadcasting and Television Corporation (VBTC) to restore broadcast radio and television transmission infrastructure and provide solar power in two locations affected by the cyclone, to bring key sources of information for the affected communities – such as Radio Vanuatu – back on air.
+2) to assist Vanuatu Broadcasting and Television Corporation (VBTC) to restore broadcast radio and television transmission infrastructure and provide solar power in Santo and Malekula, to bring key sources of information for the affected communities – such as Radio Vanuatu – back on air.

 Please see the ETC Preparedness in the Pacific page for all ongoing activities relating to the ETC's work on preparedness in the region.